sillsdev/ptx2pdf/docs/documentation/ornaments.md

 Adding alternative graphical elements is also possible.
 Each 'ornament' resides in its own file, (but with dimensions defined separately).
-The images are loaded on use and transcribed (as vector drawing) into the PDF file.
+The images are loaded on use and transcribed (as vector drawings) into the PDF file.

 The stroke colour, stroke-width and fill colour may be selected at load-time.
 The current code provides for borders arround sidebars, with the parameters described within the style sheet.

+PTXprint now includes the ornaments from version 1.2 of the package.

 #### Locally defined ornaments
 Simple lines and other features can easily be hand-coded, using the same mechanisms as above.
-For future-compatability these have been given negative numbers.  (see section on additional ornaments, below).
+For future-compatability these have been given negative numbers.
+(See section on additional ornaments, below).

 #### Border or dingbat fonts
 There are two mechanisms to access font-based border elements.
 Either: